-But I’d much rather look at myself in the mirror than see my heart in one.
+But I’d much rather look at my body in the mirror than see my heart in one.

 Above all else, guard your heart, for it is the wellspring of life.
 Proverbs 4:23